To,

 36. DISCLOSURES UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

 The Company has in place a policy for Prevention of Sexual Harassment (PoSH) at workplace.
 This inter alia provides a mechanism for the resolution, settlement or prosecution of acts or instances of Sexual Harassment at work and ensures that all employees are treated with respect and dignity.
-The Company has also complied with the provisions relating to the constitution of Internal Complaints Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and
+The Company has also complied with the provisions relating to the constitution of Internal Complaints Committee ("ICC") under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+The composition of the PoSH Committee at the registered office is as follows:

-No complaint was reported to the Committee during the year ended on 31st March 2024 in connection with the
+No complaints were reported to the Committee during the year ended March 31, 2025, in connection with the

 37. DETAILS IN RESPECT OF FRAUDS REPORTED BY AUDITORS UNDER SECTION 143(12) OF THE COMPANIES ACT, 2013 OTHER THAN THOSE WHICH ARE REPORTABLE TO THE CENTRAL GOVERNMENT

-During the Financial Year ended 31 st March 2024, there were no instances of fraud which were reported by the Statutory Auditors to the Audit Committee/ Board.
+During the year ended March 31, 2025, there were no instances of fraud which were reported by the Statutory Auditors to the Audit Committee/ Board.

 38. AUDITORS